Countering discrimination based on religion and protecting freedom of religion or belief in Europe

 in Europe often appear to be linked to conflicts occurring in other

-regions and to reflect heightened tensions there.
-In the wake of
+regions and to reflect heightened tensions in those regions.
+In

-the terrorist attack of 7 October 2023 and the conflict in Gaza,
+the wake of the terrorist attack of 7 October 2023 and the conflict

-there has been a significant resurgence of anti-Semitism and many European
+in Gaza, there has been a significant resurgence of antisemitism,

-countries have recorded an increase in antisemitic incidents with
+and many European countries have recorded an increase in antisemitic

-an exponential increase not only in acts of violence and physical
+incidents, with an exponential increase of not only acts of violence

-attacks but also in hate speech on social media, as noted by international bodies
+and physical attacks but also hate speech on social media, as noted

-including the European Commission against Racism and Intolerance
+by international bodies including the European Commission against

-(ECRI).
-The same international bodies have recorded an increase
+Racism and Intolerance (ECRI).
+The same international bodies have

 5. The Assembly highly values and supports the work of ECRI,